andkov/alberta-aish-caseload/analysis/01-basic-trends/01-basic-trends.md

 # Age
 <img src="figure-png-com/graph-4-1.png" width="1200" />

 - __DATA ISSUE__:  April 2020 stands out when caseload is broken by [Client Average Age](#age).
 Clients of Age 65+ exhibit a sharp spike in case counts, while clients of Age 18 - 19 show a sharp depression for that month.
-Other age groups (e.g. 20-24, 45-49, 50-54) also exhibit unnatural patters for the month of April 2020 that deviate sharply from previous and following trajectories.
+Other age groups (e.g. 20-24, 45-49, 50-54) also exhibit unnatural patterns for the month of April 2020 that deviate sharply from previous and following trajectories.

 # Income
 <img src="figure-png-com/graph-5-1.png" width="1200" />